syl22-00/pocketsphinx.js/README.md

 * Statistical language models: `LM_BASE` and `LM_FILES`.
 * Dictionary files: `DICT_BASE` and `DICT_FILES`.

 By default, we turn on `ALLOW_MEMORY_GROWTH` in emscripten as files tend to be large.
-However, this apparently takes out some optmization steps, so if you do not want that, you can pass `-DDISABLE_MEMORY_GROWTH=on` when invoking `cmake`.
+However, this apparently takes out some optimization steps, so if you do not want that, you can pass `-DDISABLE_MEMORY_GROWTH=on` when invoking `cmake`.

 Please note that: